 - There is a risk of rewarding foods like frozen fries, not taking into account the cooking method used for preparation;

-- It would classify foods with a qualitative judgment, with a risk of unfairly damaging the reputation of some products;
+- foods may be classified with a qualitative judgment, with a risk of unfairly damaging the reputation of some products;

 - It could threaten the Mediterranean diet, damaging some of the iconic Italian food products like extra virgin olive oil;